|

 human being.

-Several funstions can be granted to an INUKSHUK, namely: bench mark,
+Several funstions can be granted to an INUKSHUK, namely: bench mark, identification

-the year 1000.
+1000.
 The INUKSHUK is also reproduced on the Nunavut flag.

 Canada as the maple leaf.
-For

-mutual aid and solidarity.
+of mutual aid and solidarity.

 |